sakaicontrib/docker-sakai-builder/README.md

 ./sakai-dock.sh mariadb
 ```

 You can connect to mariadb to look around using a password of `sakairoot`.
-It takes a moment for
+It takes up to 60 seconds for
-mariadb to come up so you might want to make sure this connection works before starting tomcat.
+mariadb to fully come up so you might want to make sure this connection works before starting tomcat after starting mariadb.
 ```
 mysql -h 127.0.0.1 -P 53306 -u root -p
 ```